 Davis Law Group wins appeal for victim of serious bicycle accident on Green River Trail after King County attempted to have the lawsuit dismissed on summary judgment.

-Our client, Carl Schwartz, was paralyzed from the neck down and rendered a quadriplegic after a tragic cycling accident involving a dangerous, unmarked bollard post on a Tukwila trail.
+Our client was paralyzed from the neck down and rendered a quadriplegic after a tragic cycling accident involving a dangerous, unmarked bollard post on a Tukwila trail.

 Seattle attorney Chris Davis and the legal team at Davis Law Group, P.S. in Seattle filed suit against King County in 2017 on Schwartz's behalf, alleging the county was responsible for the practically invisible bollard that caused our client's life-altering injuries.
 King County motioned to have the case dismissed on summary judgment, citing the recreational immunity statute.

 Ultimately, Division 2 of Washington's Appellate Court ruled 2-1 that Davis Law Group produced sufficient evidence proving that the trail presented a latent dangerous condition to those who used it, including our client.

 What is Washington's Recreational Use Immunity Statute?